DigitalLiteracyProject/FunWithForLoops/README.md

 Game that teaches the use of for-loops.

-Made by Amanda Boss, Anjali Fernandes and Harry Xue.
+Made by Amanda Boss, Anjali Fernandes, Harry Xue and Hannah Blumberg.